John McLiam

-John McLiam (born John Williams; January 24, 1918 – April 16, 1994) was a film and television actor noted for his skill at different accents.
+John McLiam (born John Williams; January 24, 1918 – April 16, 1994) was a Canadian actor noted for his skill at different accents.
 His film appearances include My Fair Lady (1964), In Cold Blood (1967), John Frankenheimer's movie of The Iceman Cometh (1973), The Missouri Breaks (1976), and First Blood (1982).
 He was a guest star in numerous television series and wrote a Broadway play, The Sin of Pat Muldoon.

 Early life

 He attended St. Mary's College of California (Moraga, California).
 During World War II he served in the United States Navy as an intelligence officer, having received a Bronze Star.
 After the war he worked briefly as a journalist for the San Francisco Examiner.